opsschool/curriculum/monitoring_201.rst

 Each section has a name and a regex pattern which will be matched on the metrics path sent.
 The pattern shown above will match any pattern and can be used as a catch-all rule at the end of the configuration to match uncaught metrics.
-The ``rententions`` section is a comma separated list of retention archives to use for the metrics path in the same format that :file:`whisper-create.py` expects them.
+The ``retentions`` section is a comma separated list of retention archives to use for the metrics path in the same format that :file:`whisper-create.py` expects them.